tc39/proposal-smart-pipelines/readme.md

 ```

 Being able to automatically detect this **“bare style”** is the [**smart** part
-of this “smart pipe operator”][smart body syntax].
+of this “smart pipeline operator”][smart body syntax].

 [TODO: Link to Goals.]\
 [TODO: Add Lodash, jQuery, vanilla DOM, and search NPM top packages for more examples.]